asyncapi/generator/README.md

 ## Generator version vs Template version

-The generator is a tool that you can use to generate whatever you want, taking AsyncAPI specification file as an input.
+The Generator is a tool that you can use to generate whatever you want, taking an AsyncAPI specification file as the input.
 A template is a tool that uses Generator features and helpers to specify what should be generated.

-In other words, a template depends on the generator and its features.
-For example it might work with the latest version of the generator but not the previous ones.
+In other words, a template depends on the Generator and its features.
+For example, it might work with the latest version of the Generator but not the previous ones.

-Owner of the template specifies in the configuration what version of the generator is the template compatible with:
+The owner of the template specifies in the configuration what version of the Generator it is compatible with:
 ```bash
 "generator": ">=0.50.0 <2.0.0",
 ```

-The generator doesn't work in case template is not compatible:
+The Generator doesn't work in case the template is not compatible:
 ```bash
 Something went wrong:
 Error: This template is not compatible with the current version of the generator (0.50.0).
 This template is compatible with the following version range: >=0.60.0 <2.0.0.